rodneyshupe/Cookbook/Recipes/Entrees/Misc/ChickenScarpariello.rst

 Directions
 ----------

-1. Adjust oven rack to center position and preheat oven to 350°F (175°C).
+1. Adjust oven rack to center position and preheat oven to 350F (175C).
 2. Season chicken generously with salt and pepper.
-Heat oil in a 4 to 5-quart straight-sided sauté pan or Dutch oven over medium-high heat until shimmering.
+Heat oil in a 4 to 5-quart straight-sided saute pan or Dutch oven over medium-high heat until shimmering.
 Add chicken, skin side down, and cook without moving it until well browned and crisp, about 8 minutes total, lowering heat if it starts to smoke excessively.
 Flip chicken and brown lightly on second side, about